random-j-farmer/random-minecraft/_drafts/early-turtle-farm.md

 ## The Pathfinding Approach

 I like using path finding in my farms, and turtle babies attempt to path find to the nearest water source block with sky light access.
-So you arrange the layout that the water source blocks on one side are always the nearest for every block inside the enclosure, and then you stop the migration to the sea with trap doors, dropping the baby turtles down at least 2 blocks.
+You arrange the layout so that the water source blocks on one side are always the nearest for every block inside the enclosure, and then you stop the migration to the sea with trap doors, dropping the baby turtles down at least 2 blocks.